romaingd/ICLR_2018/05-Lazaridou-2018-Emergence_of_linguistic_communication_from_referential_games.md

-* **Compositionality** : smaller building blocks are used to generate unbounded numbers of more complex forms, with the meaning of the larger being determined by the meanings of its parts and how they are put together (allows virtually infinite expression)
+* **Compositionality** : smaller building blocks are used to generate unbounded numbers of more complex forms, with the meaning of the larger being determined by the meanings of its parts and how they are put together.

+* Compositionality allows virtually infinite expression, and is one of the most important properties of natural language.

 * In this paper:
   * Two referential communication games to study **how much structure is provided by the environment** (same setup, learning procedure, architecture)
   * Study 1 - symbolic input, disentangled representations, dimensions encode individual properties
-  * Study 2 - raw perceptual input, entangled input, no pro-coded semantics
+  * Study 2 - raw perceptual input, entangled input, no pre-coded semantics
   * **Learning agents can successfully communicate in both cases, but struggle to produce structured messages when presented with entangled input data.**